 - Can increase in value from positive market performance and decrease from market downturns

-- Have management fees and insurance costs
+- Involve management fees and insurance costs

 Potential purchasers seeking to use an annuity to fund a qualified or other tax-advantaged retirement plan should understand that the use of an annuity for such purpose is not necessary in order to defer taxation of investment earnings.
 Underlying investment options discussed here are only available as investment options in variable insurance contracts issued by life insurance companies.
 They are not offered directly to the general public.